What is the LEGS approach?

 …climate change?

-“Environment and climate” is one of the four cross-cutting themes presented in Chapter 2 of the LEGS Handbook.
-The chapter recognises current climate trends and their differential impact in different parts of the world, and highlights the importance for agencies involved in disaster risk reduction among livestock keepers, to keep abreast of developments and future trends in this area.
+“Responding to climate change and protecting the environment” is another of the eight principles presented in Chapter 2 of the LEGS Handbook.
+The chapter recognises current climate trends and their differential impact in different parts of the world and highlights the importance for agencies involved in disaster risk reduction among livestock keepers, to keep abreast of developments and future trends in this area.
 Further guidance is provided in the specific technical chapters.

 …companion animals in disasters?